 The biggest draw: SBA loans offer low interest rates.
 “The rates are amazing,” says Bob Coleman, publisher of The Coleman Report, the leading SBA intelligence report for lenders.
 “For a patient entrepreneur who has her ducks in a row and is willing to go through the process, it’s a lot cheaper capital,” he explains.
 Interest rates may be fixed or variable, and are pegged to the prime rate, the LIBOR rate, or an optional peg rate.
 The SBA sets a maximum interest rate that may be charged, but beyond that, interest rates on SBA loans can often be negotiated between the borrower and the lender.
-(Individual programs have different requirements.)
-SBA loan interest rates vary by program and can change monthly if the rate is not fixed.
+SBA loan interest rates vary by program.

 Types of SBA Loans

 The most popular type of SBA guaranteed loan.
 These loans may be used for a variety of purposes including new construction, expansion or renovation, or to purchase land or buildings; to purchase equipment, fixtures, leasehold improvements; working capital; to refinance debt for compelling reasons; for a seasonal line of credit, inventory or starting a business.